BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/the_three_trolls.md

 **Rumbling Momentum** - Bill, Bert and Tom increase their Attacks to 4 on a turn in which they Charge.

-**Bowl them over** - Instead of using their Throw Stones special rule as normal, Bill, Bert and Tom may use stones in the same way as a Throwing Weapon.
+**Bowl them over** - Instead of using their [Throw Stones] special rule as normal, Bill, Bert and Tom may use stones in the same way as a Throwing Weapon.
 These have a Strength of 8 and a range of 12".
 Additionally, Bill, Bert and Tom may re-roll the dice when determining the Hurl Distance when using the Hurl Brutal Power Attack.

 **Dominant presence** - Whilst either Bill, Bert or Tom are within 3" of an Objective Marker, they are automatically considered to be holding it and the opposition are considered to have no models within range of the Objective Marker.
 If models from both sides have a special rule that confers this effect, and the applicable models are within range of the same Objective Marker, then neither Army will get their corresponding special rule.

-**Savvy Fighters** - Bill, Bert and Tom all gain Heroic Strike if they didn't already have it.
-Additionally, whenever an enemy model Engaged in Combat with Bill, Bert or Tom declares a Heroic Strike, roll a D6.
-On a 4+, the Troll in the same fight may declare a Heroic Strike for free.
+**Savvy Fighters** - Bill, Bert and Tom all gain [Heroic Strike] if they didn't already have it.
+Additionally, whenever an enemy model Engaged in Combat with Bill, Bert or Tom declares a [Heroic Strike], roll a D6.
+On a 4+, the Troll in the same fight may declare a [Heroic Strike] for free.

 **Tasty Livestock** - After both sides have deployed, but before the first turn begins, a player using The Three Trolls may place four 25mm Livestock Markers on the board.
 Livestock Markers cannot be set up within 3" of an enemy model or Objective Marker, and cannot be set up within 6" of the edge of the board or another Livestock Marker.
 If, during their Activation, Bill, Bert or Tom are within 3" of a friendly Livestock Marker they can remove it from the battlefield and immediately regain 1 Wound lost earlier in the battle.

 **Cover of Darkness** - At the start of each game using this Army List, you may choose for the Scenario to take place at night if you wish.
-Additionally, Bill, Bert and Tom gain the Cave Dweller special rule.
+Additionally, Bill, Bert and Tom gain the [Cave Dweller] special rule.

 **Troll Cunning** - Bill, Bert and Tom can never be Trapped whilst still standing.
 Additionally, Bill, Bert and Tom may re-roll any failed To Wound Rolls when making Strikes against a Trapped model.